Isreal-ogbu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to clear all files ending with .js script to count number of directories and sub-directories script for  10 newest files
+script to clear all files ending with .js script to count number of directories and sub-directories script for  10 newest files script to print word that appear only ones after an input